amandamiotto/2025March-nci-hpc-intro/_episodes/12-cluster.md

 - "How does the login node compare to the compute nodes?"
 - "Are all compute nodes alike?"
 objectives:
-- "Survey system resources using `nproc`, `free`, and the queuing system"
+- "Survey system resources and the queuing system"
 - "Compare & contrast resources on the local machine, login node, and worker nodes"
 - "Learn about the various filesystems on the cluster using `df`"